-To find out more information on the proposed new Beaulieu railway station, which will be the first new station on the Great Eastern Main Line in 100 years, please visit the Network Rail webpage.
+To find out more information about the planned new Beaulieu Park Railway Station, which will be the first new station on the Great Eastern Main Line in 100 years, please visit the Network Rail webpage.

 What is the Chelmsford North East Bypass scheme?

-The scheme will connect to the new Beaulieu Park development in the south and Deres Bridge and Great Leighs in the north, providing a vital link between the A120 and the A12.
+The scheme will connect to the new Beaulieu development in the south (joining a new relief road, known as Beaulieu Parkway, which will provide connectivity to the A12 at Boreham Interchange) and Deres Bridge and Great Leighs in the north, providing a vital link between the A120 and the A12.

-A new 4.6km single carriageway bypass will be constructed through Bulls Lodge Quarry, and join a new roundabout on the existing A131 at Chatham Green, while a 1.2km stretch of the existing A131 between Chatham Green and Deres Bridge will also be widened to a dual carriageway as part of the scheme.
+A new 4.6km single carriageway bypass will be constructed through Bulls Lodge Quarry and join a new roundabout on the existing A131 at Chatham Green, with a 1.2km stretch of the existing A131 between Chatham Green and Deres Bridge also widened to a dual carriageway as part of the scheme.

 A new segregated left turn lane will be created, connecting Main Road, Great Leighs, at Deres Bridge to the southbound carriageway of the A131.